eddie-energy/architecture/arc42/3-context-and-scope/88-external-systems/ENEDIS.md

 This API is based on HTTP/REST principles and uses an OAuth 2.0 based authorization scheme to access that data.

-_Note:_

-* Most links to ENEDIS require the creation of a user account.
-An account can be created by login in with an email that has no account associatated (yes very obvious...).
-* Use the French documentation as reference and translate with e.g. a browser plugin, as the english version is outdated.

 ## Authorization
 The current authorization API [Jeton v3](https://datahub-enedis.fr/services-api/data-connect/documentation/jeton/) is based on OAuth 2.0.
 This